lemonce/lemonce.net/source/feature.md

 title: Features
 ---
-### Editing Process
+# Easier Edtion
+## Recorder
-Recorder can finish most of the test cases.
+- Recorder can finish most of the test cases
+- Recording generate the code and comments automatically
+- Support to select the exact element in Iframe when recording
-Recording operation outputs the code and comments(coming soon) automatically, only a small amount of code needs to be written to improve the test cases.
+- Only a small amount of code needs to be written to improve the test cases
-You can also select the exact element through Iframe when recording.

-### Lemoncase2
+## Test Space
+- Associated with the local system
+- Support one-key to generate test suite from test cases

+## Programing language of Lemoncase2
+- Inbuilt in Lemonce Editor
-with a simple syntax, the inbuilt language Lemoncase2 converts frequently-used actions in test into more than 20 codes, which greatly simplify the coding of test cases.
+- Converts frequently-used actions in test into more than 20 codes

-### Execution Process
-Different from the simple events distribution of WebDriver, LemonceDriver able to distribute all the events of mouseover, so as to achieve the process how the mouse operates browser.
+- simplify the coding of test cases with a simple syntax structure

+# More Convenient Execution
+## LemonceDriver
-- Trigger CSS hover
+- Support to trigger CSS hover
-- Element/Content drag
+- Support element/content drag
 - CORS support
-- support http/https
+- Support http/https
-- support popup
+- Support popup
-- support upload
+- Support upload
-- adopt Chromium as the browser core
+- Set Chromium as the browser core

-Different from Selenium IDE, Lemonce adopt
-Chromium as the browser core and execution environment when testing.

-### Test space associated with the local system
-Establishing the test task from the file system will generate test space in local system and simplify the edition, management and execution of the test cases and suites.
+# More Detailed Report

-### Testing Report
+## Report Content
+- Generate test logs of every step in the case
+- Contains browser debugging information
-Lemonce offers testing reports automatically after the end of test task, meanwhile the client will take a screen shot of the very steps when the test fails.
+- Take a screen shot of the very steps when the test fails
-Test report contains browser debugging information to show the wrong contents.
-(Details in Execution engine)